Design Pattern Evangelist Blog

 I received feedback on my most recent blog, What Are Cohesion and Coupling?
 The comments mentioned historical references I had missed and questioned some of my content and examples.

-I consumed the references provided by the those who had made comments and realized that I do need to make some updates.
+I consumed the references provided by those who had made comments and realized that I do need to make some updates.
 I don’t think my original blog is wrong, but it’s missing some nuance and context.

-I originally planned to update the previous blog and call it a day, but I realized that these updates to the previous blog might change it too much.
+I originally planned to update the previous blog and call it a day, but I realized that these updates to the previous blog might change too much.
 For example, I should have introduced Coupling before Cohesion.
 Flipping them would too drastically change the original blog.

 Coupling and Cohesion History

 Coupling and Cohesion were invented by Larry Constantine as part of Structured Design.
-The terms gained popularity in Structured Design co-authored with Ed Yourdon.
+The terms gained popularity in the Structured Design book co-authored with Ed Yourdon.
 Chapter 6 is devoted to Coupling and Chapter 7 is devoted to Cohesion.

 Coupling and Cohesion Word Salad

-There’s more confusing when throwing in more terms, such as loose/tight coupling and low/high cohesion.
+There’s more confusion when throwing in more terms, such as loose/tight coupling and low/high cohesion.
 Grouping loose-coupling/high-cohesion together and tight-coupling/low-cohesion together as paired opposites adds more fuel to the fire.
 Continue the befuddlement by throwing in multiple types and dimensions of coupling along with several types of cohesion.
 Meilir Page-Jones put a bow on the confusion package when he defined a whole new term, Connascence, which is coupling in the context of Object-Oriented design.

 It’s no wonder developers get confused.